56738/EasyArmorStands/README.md

 Right-click a circle to use the **Rotate** tool.
 This works just like the Move tool.

-Some entities let you switch between local and global mode by right-clicking anywhere else.
+Some entities let you switch between local and global mode by pressing F.
 Local mode is affected by the rotation, for example, you can use it to move an armor stand along its arms.
 Global mode uses global coordinates.